A tale of two buyer agreements, and why one triggered the DOJ

 CFA criticized C.A.R. agreement as 'unreadable,' sent concerns to DOJ

 The organization highlighted one buyer agreement — the draft agreement from the California Association of Realtors — as being particularly anti-consumer.
-In a scathing memo analyzing the C.A.R. draft agreement, CFA describes the four-page contract as being "far too disorganized and complex for the average homebuyer to understand" and characterizes the format — small print with "general overall clutter" — as "virtually unreadable."
+In a scathing report analyzing the C.A.R. draft agreement, law professor Tanya Monestier described the four-page contract as being "far too disorganized and complex for the average homebuyer to understand" and characterized the format — small print with "general overall clutter" — as "virtually unreadable."

 But perhaps more troubling is the allegation that the C.A.R. agreement "disguises the obligation of the buyer to pay his agent" and "contains compensation provisions that telegraph how Realtors plan to circumvent the NAR Settlement."